Broken Nose Compensation | Nose Injury Claims And Payouts

 • What compensation could I receive for facial injuries?
 As well as compensation for the broken nose itself, you could also receive payment for psychological harm, any lost earnings and your medical bills.

 • How can Public Interest Lawyers help me?
 Public Interest Lawyers can provide free advice and assess your eligibility to claim for a broken nose for free.
-Our team can also connect you with a personal injury solicitor from our panel if you have a valid claim.
+Our team can also connect you with one of our personal injury solicitors if you have a valid claim.

 To find out if you are eligible to make a personal injury claim or to get further guidance, talk to an advisor today using the contact information given here: